andrewpatterson3001/react-chat-app/README.md

 **What I'd like to try next:**

--- Add tests and propTypes validations
+-- ~~Add tests~~ and propTypes validations

 -- Organize Reducers

+-- Rails Backend

+-- Host it